elliotforbes/elliotforbes/README.md

 Hi, I'm Elliot.
 I record programming videos and post them on my [YouTube](https://youtube.com/tutorialedge) as well as on my site [TutorialEdge](https://tutorialedge.net).

-I currently work as a Senior Software Engineer at @CircleCI!
+I currently work as a Staff Software Engineer at @CircleCI!

 ### Previous: